Getty Images

 What is VoIP?

+VoIP is the transmission of voice and other multimedia over the internet.
 It used to be that enterprises used a private branch exchange (PBX) -- on their own analog or digital network -- to handle basic call routing and voicemail services.

 With the evolution of corporate LANs and WANs, voice and multimedia services shifted to IP networks, and VoIP became the standard for voice transmission.
-Because voice and multimedia streams must occur in real time, corporate networks use quality of service (QoS) to prioritize this traffic and ensure packets reach their destination without any noticeable jitter.
+Because voice and multimedia streams must occur in real time, corporate networks use quality of service (QoS) to prioritize this traffic and ensure packets reach their destination without noticeable jitter.

 What is UCaaS?

-The popularity of MSPs led more organizations to offload the care and feeding of VoIP to external providers.
 IT shops no longer need to build infrastructure and deploy physical UC servers within their network.
-Instead, businesses partner with UCaaS providers and gain access to voice, video, messaging, presence and other multimedia communications services over the internet.
+Instead, businesses partner with UCaaS providers to access voice, video, messaging, presence and other multimedia communications services over the internet.

 These services are growing in popularity due to their reduced management costs and deployment flexibility.
-The only caveat is that companies need enough internet access and bandwidth to ensure that real-time streams can be transmitted at low latency and without interruption.
+The only caveat is that companies need enough internet access and bandwidth to ensure that real time streams can be transmitted at low latency and without interruption.

 The differences between UCaaS and VoIP